lolsam/ec2-start-stop/README.md

 4. Configure two CloudWatch events with target as the Lambda functions that were just created, and run it at your desired time.
   - CloudWatch > Events > Create event rule > Select when to start > Save as ec2-start
   - CloudWatch > Events > Create event rule > Select when to stop > Save as ec2-stop
+5. Verify results and output by checking CloudWatch Logs